novhack/godot-gifexporter/README.md

 Plugin adding a GifExporter singleton enabling export of Image objects as a GIF file.

 ### Installation:
-1. Clone this repository into your Godot projects addons folder.
+1. Clone this repository into your Godot projects addons folder - GDNative builds are already included in the repository.
 2. Enable this plugin in Project Settings.
 3. A new node `GifExporter` will now become available.